Ex-Michigan coach Sherrone Moore sentenced 18 months probation after no contest plea

 However, the prosecution says the ex-girlfriend and assistant presented sufficient evidence for the charges to stick, including what they call direct and credible details to police allowing for probable cause to be established and for an arrest warrant to be issued.

-The Source: Previous reporting was used.
+The Source: Previous reporting was used with today's court sentencing in Washtenaw County court.

 Watch FOX 2 News Live